10 minutes read

 These conditions promote the overgrowth of archaea and slow gut transit, providing more opportunity for bacterial or archaeal action.
 Unfortunately, these conditions are chronic and challenging to cure, with many treatments offering only modest improvements in IMO symptoms.
 In addition, a clear indication is necessary to determine if the patient requires any operative or invasive intervention due to the risks involved.

-Antibiotics, particularly the combination of rifaximin and neomycin, have been shown to be highly effective in alleviating GI symptoms and normalizing methane levels in lactulose breath tests.
-In a study evaluating the efficacy of the combination in patients with a positive methane breath test, 85% reported a clinical response.
-In comparison, 63% and 56% of patients reported improvement with neomycin and rifaximin monotherapy respectively.
+However, for stubborn or pronounced methane curves, pharmaceutical antibiotics are often required.
+Specifically, a combination of rifaximin and neomycin has been shown to be highly effective in alleviating GI symptoms and normalizing methane levels.
+In a clinical study evaluating this combination in patients with a positive methane breath test, 85% reported a strong clinical response.
+In comparison, only 63% and 56% of patients reported improvement when using neomycin or rifaximin as a standalone monotherapy (8).

-In normalizing the breath tests, 87% of subjects in the combination therapy group eradicated methane, whereas only 28-33% of patients achieved methane elimination with single-antibiotic treatments.
-Subsequently, when patients in the rifaximin group were switched to combination therapy, 66% of patients eliminated methane from their breath (8).
+Furthermore, in normalizing breath tests, 87% of subjects in the combination therapy group successfully eradicated methane, whereas only 28–33% of patients achieved methane elimination with single-antibiotic treatments (8).

-Step 2c: Addressing the symptoms – the low FODMAP diet
+Step 2b: Addressing the symptoms – the low FODMAP diet

-A more favourable and viable strategy is the adoption of a low FODMAP (fermentable oligo-, di-, monosaccharides, and polyols) diet.
-FODMAPs are a group of carbohydrates that are poorly absorbed in the small intestine and are prone to fermentation by the gut microbiome, leading to gas production and bloating.
-Limiting the intake of foods high in FODMAPs can limit the growth and proliferation of microorganisms (16).
+Another highly favourable and viable strategy for reducing symptoms during or after microbial treatment is the adoption of a low FODMAP (fermentable oligo-, di-, monosaccharides, and polyols) diet.
+FODMAPs are a group of short-chain carbohydrates that are poorly absorbed in the small intestine and are rapidly fermented by the gut microbiome, leading to gas production, water retention, and bloating.
+Limiting the intake of foods high in FODMAPs starves these microbes of their primary fuel source, limiting their growth and proliferation (16).

-• Foods high in FODMAP include certain dairy products (eg: milk, yoghurt and ice cream), wheat-based products (cereal, bread and crackers) and specific vegetables (eg: beans, lentils, onions and garlic).
+• High-FODMAP foods include: Certain dairy products (e.g., milk, yogurt, and ice cream), wheat-based products (cereal, bread, and crackers), and specific vegetables and aromatics (e.g., beans, lentils, onions, and garlic).

-1. Patients should adhere to the low FODMAP diet as closely as possible for 4-6 weeks to determine if symptoms improve.
+1. Elimination: Adhering strictly to the low FODMAP diet for 4–6 weeks to determine if symptoms improve.

 positive imo blog fodmap graphic